phynance/algoBot_EventBacktest_IBConnect_SQLlite/README.md

 This project is based on concepts from various sources:

-1【How 2】Set Up Trading API Template In Python — Connecting My Trading Strategies To Interactive Brokers][Link to Book]\
+1【How 2】Set Up Trading API Template In Python — Connecting My Trading Strategies To Interactive Brokers]\
 2 Python for Algorithmic Trading: From Idea to Cloud Deployment* by YvesYves  Hilpisch.
 OREILLY, 2021.